-No new mitigation is required with respect to stormwater management as compared to the 2013 SEIS.
+In the Applicant's opinion, no new mitigation is required with respect to stormwater management as compared to the 2013 SEIS.
 With the implementation of the proposed SWPPP for the Project, water quality and runoff reduction volumes have been adequately mitigated from all developed surfaces within the Project.